 All applicants should provide a written Statement of Interest as part of their application.

 6. CV and Writing Sample

-Applicants with Domestic transcripts: $90 CDN
+Fee for applicants with Domestic transcripts: $90 CDN

-Applicants with International transcripts: $125 CDN
+Fee for applicants with International transcripts: $125 CDN

-Please wait to be contacted as your application status will not be reflected on your applicant account.
+Please wait to be contacted as your current application status will not be reflected on your applicant account.